Access

 Do not use tabs inside a line (that is, between two pieces of text---for example a declaration and a comment); use spaces instead.
 (See above.)

-Put a space after each comma in any statement (declarations,for
+Put a space after each comma in any statement (declarations,

 Put a space on each side of every binary operator, including assignments.